Iron-Matrix4/ha-addons/README.md

 An intelligent voice-controlled conversation agent for Home Assistant, powered by Google Gemini.
 Features natural language control of your smart home, media systems, and information queries with the personality of Tony Stark's legendary AI assistant.

-## 🧩 Component Installation (Optional)
+## 🧩 Integration Installation (Optional)

-To enable the HTTP API integration (which allows Jarvis to work without Wyoming or for advanced features), you need to install the custom component included in this repository.
+To enable the HTTP API integration (which allows Jarvis to work without Wyoming or for advanced features), you need to install the custom integration included in this repository.

-1. **Copy the component**:
+1. **Copy the integration**:
     Copy the `custom_components/jarvis_conversation` folder from this repository to your Home Assistant's `/config/custom_components/` directory.

     *If you are using SSH:*